Claverdon: Economy

 Whilst there are no large employers in the area, most residents commute to larger towns nearby, there are a number of small businesses locally.
 Claverdon Cartridges, supplying shooting equipment and clothing and the 4 star Ardencote Manor Hotel Country Club & Spa.
 The village shop was closed in 2007 and the butcher's shop, which also houses the Post Office, broadened its range of items, however it could not offer newspapers.
 Eventually, after a long wait, the community shop was created replacing the village shop but not housed in the former premises.
 It was originally housed in a steel hut next to the Dorothea Mitchell Hall, the Surgery and the Tennis Club.
 A permanent structure has now been built for it in the same place.
-The aforementioned butchers shop closed down, and remains boarded up.
+The aforementioned butchers shop closed down, and has since been sub-divided into two residential properties.